 People often come to counselling for help during a crisis, but those who stick at it can sometimes find they get unexpected results such as

-Wellbeing • Authenticity • Growth • Awareness • Self respect • Depth • Empowerment • Choice
+Wellbeing • Integrity • Growth • Awareness • Self respect • Depth • Empowerment • Choice